Mehmet Shehu

-Early years
+Early life

-Shehu was born in Çorrush, Mallakastër District, southern Albania, in the family of a Tosk Muslim Imam.
+Mehmet Shehu was born into a Albanian family, with his father being an Albanian Muslim imam.
+He was born in Çorrush, Mallakastër District, southern Albania.

 Shehu graduated in 1932 at the Tirana Albanian Vocational High School funded by the American Red Cross.
 His focus was on agriculture.
 Unsuccessful in finding employment within the Ministry of Agriculture he managed to get a scholarship to attend the Nunziatella military academy of Naples, Italy.
 After being expelled from this school for his pro-Communist sympathies in 1936 he gained entry to the Tirana Officers School, but he left the following year after volunteering to fight for the republican side in the Spanish Civil War.
 He joined the Communist Party of Spain and was a machine-gunner who rose to the command of the Fourth Battalion of the XIIth Garibaldi Brigade.
 After the defeat of the Republican forces he was arrested in France in early 1939 as he was retreating from Spain along with his friends.
 He was imprisoned in an internment camp in France and later was transferred to an Italian internment camp, where he joined the Italian Communist Party.

-Activity in World War II
+Partisan life

+Shehu volunteered for the war in Spain, illegally crossing the border between France and Spain in November 1937.
+Once in Spain, he joined the 13th Interbrigade (the Garibaldi Brigade) and quickly rose to become the Deputy Commander of the 4th Battalion of the Garibaldi Brigade.
+He became a member of the Spanish Communist Party in December 1937.

+After the war in Spain, when the International Brigades and the Spanish Republican Army withdrew to France, Shehu was interned on February 9, 1939, in a French concentration camp by the regimes of Daladier, Paul Reynaud, and Pétain.
+He remained there for 40 months and became a member of the Party Committee of the camp.

-In 1942, he returned to Albania under Italian occupation, where he immediately joined the Albanian Communist Party and the Albanian resistance in Mallakastra.
-In 1943, he was elected as a candidate member of the Central Committee of the Communist Party.
-In August 1943, due to his military experience, he rose swiftly to commander of the 1st Partisan Assault Brigade.
-Thereafter, he was the commander of 1st Partisan Assault Division of the National Liberation Army.
-From 1944 to 1945 he was a member of the Anti-Fascist Council of National Liberation (the provisional government).
+Mehmet Shehu's military career began in 1942 when he returned to Albania under Italian occupation and promptly joined the Albanian Communist Party and the Albanian resistance in Mallakastra.
+He was regarded as highly successful and victorious in battles such as Gjorm, Tepelena, and Tirana.
+By 1943, he had been elected as a candidate member of the Central Committee of the Communist Party.
+Due to his military expertise, he quickly rose to become the commander of the 1st Partisan Assault Brigade in August 1943.
+Subsequently, he led the 1st Partisan Assault Division of the National Liberation Army.
+He served as a member of the Anti-Fascist Council of National Liberation, the provisional government, from 1944 to 1945.

-After WWII
+In 1944, he was promoted to Major General and became the Second Assistant to the Chief of Staff.